 All of our rental gear and facility touch points follow the most up to date industry standards for sanitization and cleanliness.
 However, it is impossible to ensure the thorough sanitization of all touch points in a facility like a Climbing Tower, so we ask that all patrons regularly sanitize and wash their hands.
 Clean hands = clean holds!

 Yes!
 You may use your own harness, climbing shoes, and chalk bag.

 HOWEVER, you may not use your own belay device.
 We have several that we can provide to you, free of charge, as long as you are certified to belay at the tower.
-At this time, we are not allowing patrons to belay - it is staff belay only.
+You can sign up for a belay class at the Tower desk.

 FREE.
 UCF students may climb at the tower and rent out gear at no cost.

-Prior to COVID-19, you would have to pass a Test Out conducted by a Tower Attendant.
+You must pass a Test Out conducted by a Tower Attendant.
 The Test Out is based on our specific belay techniques and procedures - make sure you check with a Tower Attendant before taking the test to ensure you know the steps we require.
 If you pass, then you are certified immediately and may belay.
 If you fail, you must take the Belay class in order to be certified.

-Not so much.
-This climbing facility works like most others, in that there are several different routes of varying difficulty all over the tower.
+No. There are multiple different routes of varying difficulty all over the tower.
 There is no particular difficulty grouping on any side.
 If you are looking for a particular rating or just trying to get started, ask a Tower Attendant for advice!

-Absolutely not.
-We have staff that are at the Tower for the purpose of belaying participants, so feel free to come in.
-At this time, we are not offering belay certifications due to COVID-19.
+Nope!
+We have staff that are at the Tower for the purpose of belaying participants, so no experience is required.

 Belaying is a technique where a rope is secured to a person as they climb up the tower.
 Learning the proper belay techniques allow a student to help a friend safely climb the tower.